 Visual Resources Center

-The purpose of the Visual Resources Library (VRL) is to support student learning and research in the Department of Visual and Media Arts and the GVSU community.
-The library offers an extensive collection of digital images, 35 mm slides, DVDs, and print media for use by students and faculty.
-For more information about the Visual Resources Library, please refer to the VRL page.
+The purpose of the Visual Resources Center (VRC) is to support student learning and research in the Department of Visual and Media Arts and the GVSU community.
+For more information about the Visual Resources Center, please refer to the VRC page.

 Students enrolled in classes throughout the department make use of this resource.
 The woodshop houses the tools necessary to create everything from a large, machined wood or metal project to a small, intricately-carved work.
 Staffed by a full-time technician and part-time monitors, students receive a safety orientation to ensure proper training for the equipment.
 The shop is open for prescribed hours Monday through Sunday.
 For more information about health and safety, please refer to Environmental Health and Safety in the Arts.